sf105/sttp-book/boundary-testing.md

 As testers, we should make sure that everything works smoothly (i.e., the program still behaves correctly) near these values.

-{% include example-begin.html %}
-**Requirement: Calculating the amount of points of the player**
+> **Requirement: Calculating the amount of points of the player**
+>

-Our program has two inputs: the score of the player and the remaining life of the player.
+> Our program has two inputs: the score of the player and the remaining life of the player.
-If the player's score is below 50, then it always adds 50 points.
+> If the player's score is below 50, then it always adds 50 points.
-If the remaining life is above or equal to 3 lives and the score is greater than or equals to 50, the player's score is doubled.
+> If the remaining life is above or equal to 3 lives and the score is
+> greater than or equals to 50, the player's score is doubled.

 When devising the partitions to test this method, we come up with the following partitions: